syncfusion-content/wpf-docs/wpf/TabControl/DataBinding.md

 ## Binding ItemsSource

-The TabControl auto generates the tabitem's based on the data source set to [TabControlExt.ItemsSource](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.itemscontrol.itemssource?redirectedfrom=MSDN&view=netframework-4.8#System_Windows_Controls_ItemsControl_ItemsSource).
+The TabControl auto generates the tabitem based on the data source set to [TabControlExt.ItemsSource](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.itemscontrol.itemssource?redirectedfrom=MSDN&view=netframework-4.8#System_Windows_Controls_ItemsControl_ItemsSource).

-N> TabControl auto creates the tabitem's only if [ItemTemplate](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.itemscontrol.itemtemplate?view=netframework-4.8) or `HeaderTemplate` in [ItemContainerStyle](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.itemscontrol.itemcontainerstyle?view=netframework-4.8) property is defined.
+N> TabControl auto creates the tabitem only if [ItemTemplate](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.itemscontrol.itemtemplate?view=netframework-4.8) or `HeaderTemplate` in [ItemContainerStyle](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.itemscontrol.itemcontainerstyle?view=netframework-4.8) property is defined.

 If the data source implements [INotifyCollectionChanged](https://msdn.microsoft.com/en-us/library/System.Collections.Specialized.INotifyCollectionChanged) interface, then TabControl will automatically refresh the UI when item is added, removed or cleared in the collection.
 When an item is added or removed in [ObservableCollection](https://docs.microsoft.com/en-us/dotnet/api/system.collections.objectmodel.observablecollection-1?redirectedfrom=MSDN&view=netframework-4.8), TabControl automatically refresh the UI as `ObservableCollection` implements `INotifyCollectionChanged`.
 But when an item is added or removed in List, TabControl will not refresh the UI automatically.

 To bind `ItemsSource` to TabControl, you need to have collection with data object which holds header and content details.

-Here, Model class defined with Header and Content properties and ViewModel class has the collection of TabControl properties.
+Here, Model class defined with Header and Content properties and ViewModel class has `ItemsSource` property of type `ObservableCollection<Model>`.

 **Model.cs:**